YoungGosling/PortalOps/INBOX_IMPLEMENTATION.md

 **Verify**:
 1. Check Inbox - should see pending onboarding task
-2. Check User Directory - should NOT see john.doe@example.com yet ✅
+2. Check Employee Directory - should NOT see john.doe@example.com yet ✅

 ### Test 2: Complete Onboarding